 - Email is easy.
 Well, easier.
 There are hundreds of tools and resources that can help you in your email marketing…some even free.
-I use Mailchimp for free for my email list, and their platform is as idiot-proof as it can get.
 I’ve also used a great product called Thrive Leads that integrates with WordPress to create great opt-in email widgets.

 - The numbers don’t lie.

 - From 3.9 billion email accounts in 2013 to a projected 4.9 billion accounts by the end of 2017, email has more users than social media.

 - Email has not only not been slowing down, it’s been growing at a rate of 6% per year.